 Reason: Litecoin is currently among the top 10 cryptocurrencies in the world.
 This means that Litecoin is traded on virtually every exchange, generating millions of dollars in volume per day.

-Litecoin being second to market in the realm of cryptocurrency has allowed it to establish dominance as a “digital silver” to Bitcoin’s “digital gold”.
-Litecoin is often the second cryptocurrency that newcomers to the world of crypto get exposed to, with Ethereum also gaining ground and vying for that number 2 spot.
+Litecoin being second to market in the realm of cryptocurrency has allowed it to establish dominance as a sort of silver medal winner with Bitcoin taking the gold.
+Finally, LTC is often the second cryptocurrency that newcomers to the world of crypto get exposed to, with Ethereum also gaining ground and vying for that number 2 spot.
 Hang in there, Litecoin!

 Litecoin is very much a copy of Bitcoin.
 There isn’t anything necessarily novel or innovative about Litecoin, which makes its value offering less appealing for those looking to invest in the latest and greatest.
-Litecoin has the same amount of capability as Bitcoin, which pales in comparison to something like Ethereum or EOS, which are platforms that have enabled smart contracts – a program designed to digitally facilitate, authenticate or compel contracts without the need for a third party.
+LTC has the same amount of capability as BTC, which pales in comparison to something like Ethereum or EOS, which are platforms that have enabled smart contracts – a program designed to digitally facilitate, authenticate or compel contracts without the need for a third party.

-Litecoin still appears to be much more like an investment, rather than an actually currency, due to the value of Litecoin being very volatile.
+LTC still appears to be much more like an investment, rather than an actual currency, due to the value of Litecoin being very volatile.
 That being said, you can still buy Litecoin and trade/spend it easily.

 One of the reasons that Litecoin has its name is because it is “lighter” software than Bitcoin.
 Due to several tweaks the developers of Litecoin made, Litecoin as a transaction processing network, is faster than Bitcoin.